Kubernetes

 Nomad has a lightweight resource manager that can run on any platform.
 It is a portable binary agent that can be installed on data centers or public clouds.

 On the other hand, Kubernetes uses a centralized control plane to manage clusters.
-The Kubernetes control plane includes several components, including the API server, etcd, kube-scheduler, kube-controller-manager, and kubelet.
+The Kubernetes control plane includes several components.
+These include the API server, etcd, kube-scheduler, kube-controller-manager, and kubelet.

-The control plane components are responsible for scheduling workloads, managing worker nodes, and providing a unified workflow for application deployment.
+The control plane components are responsible for scheduling workloads, managing worker nodes, and providing a unified workflow.
 Kubernetes has a more complex installation process but is designed to support large-scale, highly scalable clusters.

 Container Orchestration